Services

 • Statistical analysis design and implementation

-• Linkage to the resources of the nationally-known Laboratory for Clinical Biochemistry Research (LCBR)
+• Linkage to the resources of the nationally-known LCBR

 The Core supports translation of basic science findings to epidemiologic or clinical trial settings, and the opportunity to scale epidemiological and clinical research findings to large populations and outcomes research settings.
-Extensive laboratory analysis is available across myriad domains of biology using methods ranging from standard ELISA to automated clinical and research assays and multiplex approaches.
-Results can be linked to existing omics data including genomic, transcriptomic, methylomic, and proteomic.
+The Core provides data analyses to evaluate target engagement in biological processes underlying health and disease using multiple assay formats, including automated clinical, fundamental, multiplex and next-generation high-throughput proteomics using our new Olink platform.
+Results can be evaluated in the context of existing genomic, transcriptomic, methylomic, and proteomic data sets.

 Examples of studies that can be leveraged for this translational research are shown in the table.